Bengaluru's ‘Lady Don’ Muniyamma now head of Sri Rama Sene women’s unit

 The mother of two moved to Bengaluru a few years ago along with her history-sheeter husband Mahesh alias Dadiya Mahesha.

-A victim who was allegedly threatened with an acid attack if she did not pay the interest amount of `50,000, said, “She is going to protect Hindu women?
+A victim who was allegedly threatened with an acid attack if she did not pay the interest amount of Rs 50,000, said, “She is going to protect Hindu women?
 How can you expect her to become president of any forum?”

 Her debtors dread not repaying money taken from her, say police